UBC-MDS/programming-in-python-for-data-science/docs/screen_record_workflow.md

 ## Hayley standard for slides

-Using my 13" Macbook Pro laptop.
+Using my 13" Macbook Pro laptop
 Dimensions = 1980 * 1020
 Facetime HD camera = 1280 * 720
 Broswer = Chrome, with Zoom at 80% taking up the whole screen

-Display
+**Display**
 Resolution: Default for deplay
 Full brightness and
 True tone turned on